HFHyh1/Brownfield_Miner/README.md

 -	Saved in folder named by Street Address of location.
 -	Each folder contains multiple PDF documents associated.
 Note: not every document is important to extract textual/table data from like correspondence for example.

--	Included files in repository for one Brownfield location.
+-	Included files in repository for two Brownfield locations.
 These can be used in your testing and development.

 ## 2. Index and Filter